 These simulation and analysis algorithms together with the required computer hardware constitute what we like to call a “Virtual Laboratory”.
 In this theoretician's version of a real laboratory chemical reactions of molecules can take place at finite temperature in liquids or on surfaces—solely governed by the basic laws of physics.
 This makes it possible to investigate “chemically complex” molecular systems—possibly in close contact with experimentalists.

-To foster this, the Marx Group is or has been involved in several large-scale collaborative research projects such as SFB 558 (“Heterogeneous Catalysis”), FOR 436 (“Water at Interfaces”), FOR 618 (“Molecular Aggregation”), several projects of the Volkswagen-Stiftung (“Stress-Controlled Molecular Electronics”, “Multiscale Modelling”) as well as being the host of the Koselleck Focus Group on “Understanding Mechanochemistry”.
-Currently, key research of the Marx Group is carried out in the framework of several research consortia such as FOR 1979 (“Exploring the dynamical Landscape of Biomolecular Systems by Pressure Perturbations”) and the Cluster of Excellence RESOLV EXC 2033 (“Ruhr Explores Solvation”) as well as the Research Training Group RTG 2376 on (“Confinement-controlled Chemistry”).
+To foster this, the Marx Group is or has been involved in several large-scale collaborative research projects such as SFB 558 (“Heterogeneous Catalysis”), FOR 436 (“Water at Interfaces”), FOR 618 (“Molecular Aggregation”), FOR 1979 (“Exploring the dynamical Landscape of Biomolecular Systems by Pressure Perturbations”), RTG 2376 (“Confinement-controlled Chemistry”), several projects of the Volkswagen-Stiftung (“Stress-Controlled Molecular Electronics”, “Multiscale Modelling”) as well as being the host of the Koselleck Focus Group on “Understanding Mechanochemistry”.
+Currently, key research of the Marx Group is carried out in the framework of the RESOLV Cluster of Excellence EXC 2033 (“Ruhr Explores Solvation”).

 Much more detail on ab initio simulations can be found in the monograph

 “Ab Initio Molecular Dynamics: Basic Theory and Advanced Methods”